the inspiration of scripture

 In his Gospel, Luke gathered together that which certain eyewitnesses had reported, and afterwards he wrote an orderly account of the narrative.
 Then in his second volume entitled ACTS, he continued this orderly report of the early days of the Christian movement (ACTS1:1).
 Where did he get his information?

 Luke himself was a witness during his many travels with Paul.
-On their excursions they often stayed with believers, such as Philip (ACTS 21:8) who would have shared with them his experiences in chapter eight; and then there was Mnason (ACTS 21:16) who was described as an early disciple.
+On their excursions they often stayed with believers, such as Philip (ACTS 21:8) who could have shared with them his experiences in chapter eight; and then there was Mnason (ACTS 21:16) who was described as an early disciple.
 It would be most natural for Luke to collect vital and detailed accounts from these individuals for both of his manuscripts.

 To say and teach that the entire Bible is a word for word rendering from GOD is to go beyond what the Bible says of itself.
 We may appear to be passionate and even zealous as we declare with boldness that the Bible is the revealed word and will of GOD, that every word, even every jot and tittle is written by the finger of GOD, all with a mathematical exactness and a scientific precision, but we base our affirmations on nothing that can be substantiated from the Bible.